GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **Why do you serve?**

 Most of my tech career has been in the private and non-profit sectors.
-I especially loved the non-profit nature conservation organizations that I worked for, but I always wanted to serve the public, too, in some capacity.
+I especially loved the nature conservation organizations that I worked for, but I always wanted to serve the public, too, in some capacity.

 **What were some hesitancies you had before considering a role in the federal government?**